douglasrocha/lua-subtitles/README.md

-# luasrt
+# lua-subtitles
-A library that allows users to adjust srt files
+A library that allows users to adjust and synchronize subtitle files